Welcome to the Cornell Tech @ Bloomberg Podcast!

 Episode 23: JetBlue CEO Robin Hayes & JetBlue Technology Ventures’ Bonny Simi (interviewed by Scarlet Fu)

-In this discussion, Robin Hayes and Bonny Simi talk about innovations that are shaping the future of the travel industry, the challenges of engaging startups as a corporate VC, and the importance of identifying opportunities to create better customer experiences.
+Robin Hayes and Bonny Simi talk about innovations that are shaping the future of the travel industry, the challenges of engaging startups as a corporate VC, and the importance of identifying opportunities to create better customer experiences.